 Conclusion on: Is energy a good career path?

+Is energy a good career path?
+This is what you should know!
 Working in the energy sector can take on many different forms for different people.
 For example, someone working in the renewable energy sector will not use the same machinery as a worker on a dig site for natural gas.

 Jobs in the energy sector are available in a wide range of fields.
 Most software developers, financial analysts, and information systems managers will work in an office.
 Chemists will be employed in the laboratory.
 On-site installation and the machine operation will take place.
 Those who work in energy engineering will most likely be exposed to all stages of the energy harvesting cycle.